-RDS occurs when an infant's lungs have not developed enough.
-Immature lungs lack a fluid called surfactant.
-This is a foamy liquid that helps the lungs open wide and take in air.
-When there is not enough surfactant, the lungs do not open well.
-This will make it difficult for the infant to breathe.
+RDS happens when an infant's lungs have not developed enough.
+Immature lungs lack a fluid called surfactant that helps the lungs open wide and take in air.
+The lungs do not open well without it.
+This makes it hard to breathe.

 |Respiratory System of an Infant

 |Copyright © Nucleus Medical Media, Inc.

-This condition is more common in males.
+RDS is more common in:

 - Cesarean section delivery

-- Hypertension (high blood pressure) during pregnancy
+- High blood pressure during pregnancy

-- Rapid, shallow breathing
+- Fast breathing